fadden/CiderPress2/WineNotes.md

 This does a whole bunch of work.
 When it's done, you'll have a copy of the Consolas font family files in "Contents/drive_c/windows/Fonts".
-Click "Close" to close Winetricks, close the KegworksConfig window, then double-click on the application icon to test your installation.
+Click "Close" to close Winetricks, close the Configure window, then double-click on the application icon to test your installation.

 Installing the Tahoma font helped on Linux, but had no noticeable effect on